towerofnix/scratch-api-unofficial-docs/api/definitions/comment_object.md

         "id": /* The author's user ID */
         "username": /* The author's username */
-        "image": /* The URL of the author's profile picure */ }
+        "image": /* The URL of the author's profile picure */ "scratchteam": /* Whether or not the author is a Scratch Team member */ }
     "parent_id": /* The parent comment's ID, or null if a top-level comment */ "commentee_id": /* The ID of the user replied to, or null if a top-level comment */